QuTech-Delft/qne-cli/README.md

 # Quantum Network Explorer ADK

-The QNE-ADK is a Quantum Network Explorer - Application Development Kit that allows you to create your own applications and experiments and run them on a simulator.
+The QNE-ADK is a Quantum Network Explorer - Application Development Kit that allows you to create your own applications and experiments and run them on a simulator or real quantum network hardware.

 ## Local development